 My first thought, if I receive a mission with expected enemy contact, isn’t “Boy, my armor’s really gonna slow me down.”
 My first thought is “Now, where did I put all those extra pieces of body armor?”
 Followed by “I hope I’m on the 240 Bravo,” and “I wonder how many grenades I can fit in this pouch.”

-I don’t care if it adds another 30 or even 40 lbs. to my load-out.
+I don’t care if it adds another 30 lbs. to my load-out.
 If there are going to be badguys trying to put holes in me, I want every pound of armor that I can scrape together, plus whatever weaponry comes closest to being “excessively injurious or having indiscriminate effects” according to the laws of war without technically going over the line.
 I’d carry a minigun if I could just get my minions to schlep the electrics and ammo around behind me.
 I’m convinced that this mindset has been pretty much consistent throughout the history of human warfare.

 Warriors use armor because it works.
 Make sure your hero’s does.